code-pushup/cli/examples/plugins/src/package-json/README.md

 ---

-The plugin crawls the file base depending on your configuration and reports about their containing `package.json` files`.
+The plugin crawls the file base depending on your configuration and checks the content `package.json` files.

 You can configure the plugin with the following options: